 Show others what young changemakers can do!

 If you're a high school student in Quincy and you're all about making your community a better place, TAG might be your next big move.
+Each year, new members are selected by our TAG Advisory Committee.

 Ready to apply?